Join us for an Evening of Cinema!

 After graduating from Michigan Technological University in 1977, Auger worked his way up in his career with Warner Amex Cable, where he began working various marketing jobs, including Director of Marketing and Vice President of Marketing.
 He also worked as a publisher for The Los Angeles Daily News.
 Eventually, he became employed by Time Warner Cable as the Vice President/General Manager, and later promoted to Division President.

 For his many endeavors, he managed to build a very positive reputation through his financial and marketing accomplishments.
 He left Time Warner Cable in 2006 and began his own consulting and investing firm, called Auger Media Group, LLC.

-He was later employed by Mi- Connections, a cable and telecommunication system offering Cable TV, High-Speed Internet and Phone.
+He was later employed by Mi- Connection, a cable and telecommunication system offering Cable TV, High-Speed Internet and Phone.
 Auger was hired to advise the company’s transition in becoming locally owned, serving Morrisville, Davidson, and Cornelius, North Carolina.
 Soon after, he was announced CEO.

 Eric K Ho is a Visual Effects (VFX) Artist with training as a 3D Generalist from The DAVE School (Digital Animation and Visual Effects) and a Bachelor of Science degree in Business Administration, with double majors in Finance and Marketing, from University of North Carolina at Charlotte.

 His VFX work can be seen in NASCAR commercials and in the films Expendables 3 and Glory Days.
 Ho has taken his keen eye for art, desire to create, and technical expertise in VFX to create the perfect combinations of all elements.

 For more information and examples of his work go to ekho3d.com